CommunistMountain/BalanceModFork/README.md

 	<li>Rebel Flagship and Rebel Elites no longer try to escape if you are out of fuel (this mechanic which is meant to avoid stalemates ironically causes an even worse stalemate in the case of these enemies).
 This also solves a bug where you have no fuel while fighting the Phase 3 RFS, and win when it leaves (since it doesn't leave now).
 </ol>

-## Disabled HS defaults (I will remove them when future versions of HS have them disabled by default):
+## Disabled HS defaults (I will remove them when future versions of HS have them disabled by default)
 <ol>
 	<li>dismissSound: the depressurization sound no longer plays when dismissing crew.
 	<li>hackingDroneFix: Hacking drones do not explode mid-flight if Hacking system is depowered.
 (This setting is re-enabled in the Balance mod (or at least, I'm considering at the time of writing).)